 INTRODUCTION

 The global world has a strong interplay of economies, cultures and populations as a product of globalization.
-There are therefore many challenges of which the United Nations’ second Sustainable Development Goal (SDG 2, UN 2015) aiming to attain zero hunger and achieve food and nutrition sovereignity while promoting sustainable agriculture.
+There are therefore many challenges of which the United Nations’ second Sustainable Development Goal (SDG 2, UN 2015) aim to attain zero hunger and achieve food and nutrition sovereignty while promoting sustainable agriculture.
 The government of Kenya in it’s pursuit to achieve that has put up measures registrated through various policies, regulations and strategies towards this goal.
 For example, article 43 of the Constitution of Kenya (2010) declares that “Every person has the right to be free from hunger, and to have adequate food of acceptable quality”.
 The government has the onerous task of ensuring food and nutrition security to all Kenyans and therefore it’s it national mandate.
-The Kenya Vision 2030 seeks to achieve an economic growth rate of 10% from the agricultural sector through transformation from small scale holder’s agriculture to an industrious innovative commercially-oriented modern sector.
+The Kenya Vision 2030 seeks to achieve an economic growth rate of 10% from the agricultural sector through transformation from small scale holder’s agriculture to an industrious innovative commercially oriented modern sector.
 This policy direction is strongly embedded in the devolved government structure, the United Nations’ SDGs and the Comprehensive Africa Agriculture Development Programme (CAADP) towards agriculture growth and transformation in Kenya, rice is third most important staple food crop after maize and wheat, but it is grown under low fertility conditions resulting in low yields.
 Rice forms part of the diet and source of employment and income for both urban and rural populations.
 The domestic production oscillates between 250,000 to 300,000 MT, while total national consumption is well above 904,000 MT which is expected to hit 1,290,000mt by 2030 (IRRI Kenya, 2024).
 This creates a deficit of more than 854,000 MT per annum which has to be imported to fill the gap between production and consumption.
-In 2023, Kenya in order to met the deficit, made an import of 937,098 costing the country over USD 95 million in imports from Pakistan, China, India, neigbouring countries and Vietnam (Economic survey, 2024).
+In 2023, Kenya in order to meet the deficit, made an import of 937,098 costing the country over USD 95 million in imports from Pakistan, China, India, neighboring countries and Vietnam (Economic survey, 2024).
 The current state of low productivity of the rice sector is worri- some, given that the rate of consumption is growing at 12% per annum while the domestic production has experienced slow growth for the last couple of years (MoA, 2023).